 Teaching Responsibilities

-As the Director of Ambulatory Care Urology at WMC, Dr. Fullerton provides outstanding teaching, mentoring, and supervisory services to all rotating medical students, residents, and fellows.
-In this weekly urology, clinic trainees have the opportunity of longitudinal follow-ups of patients.
-As a senior attending in the Department of Urology, he provides supervisory and teaching services to trainees in the in-patient setting at WMC.
+As the director of Ambulatory Care Urology at WMC, Dr. Fullerton provides outstanding teaching, mentoring, and supervisory services to all rotating medical students, residents, and fellows.
+In this weekly urology clinic, trainees have the opportunity for longitudinal follow-ups of patients.
+Similarly, at MHC, Dr. Fullerton provides excellent teaching, mentoring, and supervisory services to medical students and residents.